 “Why do doubts rise in your minds?”

-Might this also be tha question he asks us most ever day: “What be bothering ya?
-How come ya be doubting my love fer ya?”
+Might this also be the question the Son asks us most ever’ day: “What be bothering ya?
+How come you be doubting my love fer ya?”

-Be odd fer us ter ‘ave tha power ter bind and loosen chains of guilt fer folks and yet we kin not take captive our thoughts of fears and disbelief.
+Be odd fer us ter ‘ave the power ter bind and loosen chains of guilt fer folks and yet we cannot take captive our thoughts of fears and disbelief.

-Ter day make it yer task ter bind yer worries and doubts in tha Holy name of tha Son.
-Make such idears and fears obey his voice.
-With tha Son and his Holy Ghost of Truth we ‘ave such power.
-Use it.
+Today make it yer task ter bind yer worries and doubts in the powerful name of the Sun.
+Make such ideas and fears obey his voice.
+Use this gift and never abuse it.